Room 674, Dreese Labs,

 Grader: CSE 360: Introduction to Computer Systems U 4

 - Swarnendu Biswas, Jipeng Huang, Aritra Sengupta, and Michael D. Bond.
 DoubleChecker: Efficient Sound and Precise Atomicity Checking.
-To appear at PLDI 2014.
+PLDI, 2014 (Link).

 - Swarnendu Biswas, Rajib Mall, and Manoranjan Satpathy.
 A Regression Test Selection Technique for Embedded Software.